janyousssef/JBA-RESTcinema/README.md

 ## Functionality

-The is a reservation system for cinema seats, it supports:
+The system is a reservation system for cinema seats, it supports:
  - Viewing a certain seat
  - Viewing all seats
  - Buying a seat